-Pay errors found in employee pay shall be corrected as soon as possible as to current pay rate but that no recovery of either overpayments or underpayments to an employee shall be made retroactively except for the six (6) month period immediately preceding discovery of the pay error.
-This provision shall apply regardless of whether the error was made by the employee, the appointing authority or designee, the Director of Human Resources or designee, or the Auditor-Controller or designee.
+Pay errors found in employee pay shall be corrected as soon as possible as to current pay rate but that no recovery of either overpayments or underpayments to an employee shall be made retroactively except for the two (2) year period immediately preceding discovery of the pay error.
+This provision shall apply regardless of whether the error was made by the employee, the appointing authority or designee, the Human Resources Director or designee, or the Auditor-Controller or designee.

 Recovery of fraudulently accrued over or underpayments are excluded from this section for both parties.